How to translate Hestia theme using TranslatePress?

 The last stage of full Hestia translation is taking care of some key SEO parameters of your site.
 This is an important step if you want your translated pages to appear in Google searches correctly.

-The premium version of TranslatePress allows you to handle this through the SEO Pack add-on that’s part of the upgrade package.
+The premium version of TranslatePress allows you to handle this through the SEO Pack add-on, which is part of the upgrade package.
 It has options for translating your pages’ slugs (unique URLs), page titles, and descriptions.

 Handling the translations themselves is easy to do.
 For each page, enter the translation interface by clicking on the same Translate Page button in the top bar and then go immediately to the String List dropdown.
 At the top of it, you’ll find the SEO strings of the page: